FGasper/p5-Net-Curl-Easier/README.md

 Net::Curl::Easy simply adopts libcurl’s defaults, which is understandable but frequently unhelpful.
 - Character encoding.
-As of this writing Net::Curl::Easy uses [SvPV](https://metacpan.org/pod/perlapi#SvPV), which means that what libcurl receives depends on how Perl internally stores your string.
-Thus, two identical strings given to Net::Curl::Easy can yield different input to libcurl.
+As of this writing Net::Curl::Easy uses [SvPV](https://perldoc.perl.org/perlapi#SvPV) to translate Perl strings to C, which means that what libcurl receives depends on how Perl internally stores your string.
+Thus, the same string given to Net::Curl::Easy can yield different input to libcurl depending on how Perl has decided to store that string.

     This library fixes that by requiring all strings that it receives to be **byte** **strings** and normalizing Perl’s internal storage before